tgiarrat/tgiarrat.github.io/index.md

 ## Roasty Toasty
  **_By Thomas Giarratana_**

-### Overview

-**Ide**
+**Idea**
 - The idea behind my project was to create a cozy scene where the user roasts AND toasts marshmallows by a campfire.

 **Features of the project**:
   - Model a fire using particles